ibm-cloud-docs/account/cm-cbr.md

     Instead of creating a zone by using UI inputs, you can use the JSON code form to directly enter JSON to create a zone by clicking **Enter as JSON code**.
     {: note}

 1. Enter a unique name and a description.
-For example, "Catalog zone" and "Allow catalogs to interact with other services".
+For example, `Catalog zone` and `Allow catalogs to interact with other services`.
 1. Reference a service.
 Select the service type "IAM services" and then select the Catalog Management service.
 Click **Add** to associate the service's IP addresses with your network zone.
 1. Click **Next** to review your network zone.
 1. Click **Create**.